 Promotion: Sign up for an Invest-Saver plan from now till 30 October 2021 to get a full rebate of up to S$125 on sales charge for your Invest-Saver transactions.
 Terms and conditions apply.

-For those who enjoy diversification and the flexibility of choosing your own funds you want to invest in, dollarDEX’s regular savings plan might be the one for you as you’ll have access to more than 1,000 global funds that you can choose from.
+For those who enjoy diversification and the flexibility of choosing your own funds you want to invest in, dollarDEX’s regular savings plan grants you access to more than 1,000 global funds.

 Though there is no sales charge, switching or platform fees, you’ll have to pay for their annual management fee that varies according to the funds that you choose.
 With a minimum investment amount of just S$100, there really isn’t any barrier to entry so it’s suitable for novice investors who are just starting out, as long as you’re at least 18 years old.